thussenthan/Senior-Thesis_2024/README.md

 - **Data Processing**: Contains all the scripts and files necessary for data processing.
 This folder is essential for preparing the data before any analysis or operations are performed.
 Here are the main scripts in this directory:
   - `opto_ebc.py`: Processes and analyzes video data from EBC experiments, involving manual ROI selection and trace extraction to study eyeblink responses.
-  - `lcopto.py`: Handles optogenetic stimulation trial data, expanding analysis to include additional trial conditions and generating comparative visualizations.
+  - `lcopto.py`: Handles optogenetic stimulation trial data, expanding the analysis to include additional trial conditions and generating comparative visualizations.
   - `blue_line.py`: Script for initial data preparation, including setting directory paths, validating file existence, and data integrity checks.
   - `regen_both.py`: Facilitates detailed analysis by selecting specific datasets for intensive processing, including video frame extraction and intensity normalization.